ThompsonBethany01/Best-Practice/README.md

 ### Steps
 What should the user viewing this project do to recreate the project?
 1. Fork or clone this repository.
-2. Copy and paste the contents of <kbd> README.md </kbd> for headers alone.
+2. Copy and paste the contents of
+    - <kbd> Copy_Pasta.md </kbd> for headers alone.
+    - <kbd> README.md </kbd> for text with code used on different text, such as the expandable text.
 3. View your final results.

 ### Tools & Requirements